Sanctions and Asset-Freezing

 final UN asset-freezing Order under Article 31.

-meaning of “designated person”.
+as to the meaning of “designated person”.

 10 Freezing